Devojko mala

-"Devojko mala" is a popular fifties song composed by Darko Kraljić and recorded by Vlastimir "Đuza" Stojiljković for the soundtrack of the Ljubav i moda film in which he was also had the starring role.
+"Devojko mala" is a popular fifties song composed by Darko Kraljić and recorded by Vlastimir "Đuza" Stojiljković as part of the soundtrack for the 1960 musical comedy film Love and Fashion in which he was also had the starring role.
 The song became popular in former Yugoslavia and later in the Soviet Union, especially the version recorded by Đorđe Marjanović.

 Idoli version

 Serbian new wave band Idoli recorded a version on their debut release, the VIS Idoli EP.
 This is one of the first recorded cover versions of the track and perhaps one of the most notable and well-known versions.
 A promotional video was recorded for the song.